Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon R9 280 should theoretically be a lot better than the Radeon HD 7870 XT in general. (explain)
+Memory BandwidthIn theory, the Radeon R9 280 should be much faster than the Radeon HD 7870 XT in general. (explain)

-Texel RateThe Radeon R9 280 is a small bit (more or less 18%) faster with regards to AF than the Radeon HD 7870 XT. (explain)
+Texel RateThe Radeon R9 280 is a bit (approximately 18%) better at AF than the Radeon HD 7870 XT. (explain)

-Pixel RateIf running with a high resolution is important to you, then the Radeon R9 280 is a better choice, though not by far. (explain)
+Pixel RateIf running with a high resolution is important to you, then the Radeon R9 280 is a better choice, but it probably won't make a huge difference. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison